knorm/knorm/website/docs/guides/transactions.md

 await transaction.commit();
 ```

-> the second `User.insert` will be rejected with an
-> [InsertError](/api.md#query-inserterror-insert-error) and the transaction will
-> be rolled back, such that no rows will end up being inserted.
+> the second `User.insert` will be rejected with an `Query.InsertError` and the transaction will be rolled back, such that no rows will end up being inserted.

 To ensure transactions are rolled back due to other errors besides query errors,
 use a `try..catch` (or `Promise.prototype.catch`) and call
-[transaction.rollback](/api.md#transaction-rollback-promise) if an error occurs:
+`Transaction.prototype.rollback` if an error occurs:

 ```js
 const transaction = new Transaction();